-- 1. Download and run both: - a. the Windows-based installer for Git because it is a precondition for installing Node.js - b. the Windows-based installer for Node.js LTS - 2.
-Perform the step under "Installing Module Dependencies" on the facing page.
+- 1. Download and run both: - a. the Windows-based installer for Git because it is a precondition for installing Node.js - b. the Windows-based installer for Node.js LTS

+2. Perform the step under "Installing Module Dependencies" below.

 Note that Windows native toolchain, available by installing the Chocolatey Windows package manager, is not required for the authentication service.